If there’s a will, there’s a will, right?

 At that moment my inner voice, “Yes, I want to do it”.

-That pushed me further to learn more about SEO and Internet Marketing, but yes, I didn’t jump into blogging instantly, I dedicated some of my time to learning apart from my 8 hrs regular job, which was certainly not easier for me, but I still have to do because of my interest towards it.If you feel that you can't blog because you have a full-time job, then you're simply making excuses for yourself!Click To Tweet
+That pushed me further to learn more about SEO and Internet Marketing, but yes, I didn’t jump into blogging instantly, I dedicated some of my time to learning apart from my 8 hrs regular job, which was certainly not easier for me, but I still have to do because of my interest towards it.[click_to_tweet tweet=”If you feel that you can’t blog because you have a full-time job, then you’re simply making excuses for yourself!” quote=”If you feel that you can’t blog because you have a full-time job, then you’re simply making excuses for yourself!”]

 2. Before you started blogging, what were you doing as a professional?